Non Renewable and Renewable

 Energy 101: Wind Turbines

-This video is about wind turbines and how they work
+This video is all about wind turbines and what they are made for.